Xdecosee/cs2102group31/README.md

 4. rest - Restaurant Staff related files

 ## Coding Guide for Team - Restaurant Staff Home Page Example
+I put some skeleton codes for you all to understand how to code.
 Sign in to restaurant staff home page with Ariela's account to see the demo and then would be easier to understand the codes behind as well.
 I tag important parts with IMPT and useful parts with USEFUL.
 I have added comments to the files if you all need help understanding the codes.

-Main Files to reference:
+Main Files to see:
 1. /app.js - adding webpages and traversing
 2. /views/rest_home.ejs - frontend (demo both insert and select)
 3. /views/partials/navbar_rest.ejs - navigation bar